Indiana Jones and the Temple of Doom (1988 video game): Version history

-Nintendo of America's Nintendo Entertainment System was the best-selling console system and almost all video game developers and publishers wanted to contribute the video game library.
-The NES, at its peak, controlled 90% of the 8-bit market in the United States.
-Companies such as Konami, Capcom and Acclaim Entertainment derived many of their gaming ideas from two sources to better capitalize on the growing industry.
-The first strategy was to take games that were already popular on arcade, such as Contra, and port them to home console versions.
-Their second idea was to produce game versions of popular movies and television.
-Indiana Jones and the Temple of Doom satisfied both of these categories.

-Aside from the original arcade version, in 1987 ports were released for the Atari ST, Commodore 64 (completely independent ports for NTSC and PAL regions), Amstrad CPC, ZX Spectrum, and MSX.
-By December 1988, the Nintendo Entertainment System had already seen two separate editions of the Temple of Doom game.
-The first version, distributed by Tengen, came in a black cartridge that was different from Nintendo's traditional grey colour format.
-By this point, however, Tengen had split from Nintendo and was producing unlicensed games that attempted to circumvent the need for a 10NES lockout chip.
+The NES version of Temple of Doom was released twice.
+The first version was licensed by Nintendo and released by Mindscape in December 1988 in the form of a standard grey NES cartridge.
+The second version, released by Tengen after the rights reverted from Mindscape, came in a black cartridge that is differently shaped.
+By that point, Tengen had split from Nintendo and was releasing unlicensed games that attempted to circumvent the need for a 10NES lockout chip.
 Nintendo filed suit and Tengen lost, forcing it to remove its NES games from the market.
-The officially licensed version was released by Mindscape in the form of a standard Nintendo cartridge.
-Aside from the differences in cover art and cartridge form, however, the actual software of the two games is identical.
-After the NES version, the game was subsequently released for the Amiga, DOS, and Apple II in 1989.
+Aside from the differences in cover art and cartridge form, the actual software of the two NES releases is identical.

-There are several differences between the arcade game and its console adaptation.
+There are several differences between the arcade game and its NES adaptation, which features new expanded play mechanics.
 In the original arcade version, the Sankara Stones were not all found in one location at the end of a wave.
 Instead, Jones had to travel through a temple every two rounds.
-In addition, the entire style of play is different and bestows upon the player more weapons and items for Jones to collect from the slave children he frees.
-Jones was also unable to jump in previous incarnations of the game.
+In addition, the game bestows upon the player more weapons and items for Jones to collect from the slave children he frees, and adds the ability to jump upward.